flaneurette/Windows-Migrate/README.md

 - Optional: **7-Zip** for faster and more reliable ZIP compression
 - Enough diskspace.
 The registry export can take up 500MB+ and a Chrome user Folder 2GB+.
 Prepare at least 5GB of free space!

-  **To install winget on new PC**,
+  **To install winget on new PC**

-  Option 1: open the Microsoft Store and locate: "App Installer" or "Winget", and install it if you don't have it.
+  - Option 1: open the Microsoft Store and locate: "App Installer" or "Winget", and install it if you don't have it.
-  Option 2: In powershel (as admin) type: Add-AppxPackage -RegisterByFamilyName -MainPackage Microsoft.DesktopAppInstaller_8wekyb3d8bbwe
+  - Option 2: In powershel (as admin) type: Add-AppxPackage -RegisterByFamilyName -MainPackage Microsoft.DesktopAppInstaller_8wekyb3d8bbwe

 ---